prakhar1989/hugo-blog/_posts/2014-03-07-flask-on-nginx-and-gunicorn.markdown

 tags: [nginx, flask, python, deployment]
 ---

-Even after having deployed [Flask]() apps a number of times I always find myself googling up blog posts on getting one up and running.
-Below is simple, straight-forward guide to deploy a flask app on a linux server using Nginx, Gunicorn and Supervisor.
+Even after deploying a number of [Flask](http://flask.pocoo.org/) apps I always find myself googling up blog posts on how to get the trio of nginx, gunicorn and supervisor working together.
+Below is simple, straight, no-nonsense guide on how to deploy a flask app on a Linux server using Nginx, Gunicorn and Supervisor.

 A disclaimer: this guide will not tell you what these technologies are.
 Specifically, I will not talk about why you should use `nginx` + `gunicorn` instead of `apache` + `mod_wsgi`.
 There is plenty of good documentation online which already does that.
-This is my preferred setup for deploying flask applications and has served me quite well in the past.
+This is my preferred setup for deploying flask applications and it is extremely simple to get started.

-Lastly, the setup below uses virtualenv as it helps keep your environment clean.

 ### Setup
-First off setup a virtualenv
+First off setup a virtualenv.
+I'm a big fan of virtualenv as it helps you keep your global system environment clean.
 {% highlight bash %}
 $ cd flask_app
 $ virtualenv flask_env